54ur4v/parallel_computing_resources/cuda.md

-# CUDA and GPU Computing Resources
+# CUDA and GPU Computing

 ## CUDA Programming and Hardware Execution Model